Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 /**
  * Generate a fully formed uri to use for authentication based on the supplied resource argument
  * @param {string} res the desired resource endpoint uri
- * @return {string} a fully formed uri with which authentcation can be completed */ function getAuthUrl(res) {
+ * @return {string} a fully formed uri with which authentication can be completed */ function getAuthUrl(res) {
     return credentials.authority + "/oauth2/authorize" +